 violated any of these Articles of Association; or

-in the opinion of the Board or the Company, ceased to satisfy the membership requirements as stipulated by the Board from time to time in accordance with Article 7.1 or has ceased to represent the or has become detrimental to interests of the Company;
+in the opinion of the Board or the Company, ceased to satisfy the membership requirements as stipulated by the Board from time to time in accordance with Articles 7.1 and 8.1 or has ceased to represent the goals of the Company or by behaviour has become detrimental to interests of the Company;

 the Board may resolve by a majority of all acting members of the Board to expel such member from the Company.
 Such person shall be treated as surrendering all rights and claims against the Company or Board.